DPMA00/DiffDrive-ROS/README.md

 - [MCU Bridge Node](https://github.com/DPMA00/DiffDrive-ROS/blob/master/ros_ws/src/my_cpp_pkg/src/mcu_bridge_node.cppy): A C++ ROS2 node that connects the Raspberry Pi to the microcontroller via a UART/USB serial link.
 It opens the serial port at the configured baud rate and handles three (currently used) ROS topics to interface with the hardware.

-- [MPCC Controller Node](https://github.com/DPMA00/DiffDrive-ROS/blob/master/ros_ws/src/my_py_pkg/my_py_pkg/mpcc_diffdrive_control.py) (**Minor issues still persist**): This node implements a model predictive contouring controller for trajectory following.
-State feedback is obtained by subscribing to the `robot/odom` topic, which provides encoder-based dead-reckoning odometry.
-The controller assumes a **fixed reference track**, therefore it cannot be updated at runtime.
+- [MPCC Controller Node](https://github.com/DPMA00/DiffDrive-ROS/blob/master/ros_ws/src/my_py_pkg/my_py_pkg/mpcc_diffdrive_control.py): This node implements a model predictive contouring controller for trajectory following.
+State feedback is obtained by subscribing to the `/odometry/filtered` topic, which provides state estimates from an EKF-based fusion of wheel encoder odometry and an IMU.
+For now the controller assumes a **fixed reference track**, therefore it cannot be updated at runtime.

 - [MPC Point Control Node](https://github.com/DPMA00/DiffDrive-ROS/blob/master/ros_ws/src/my_py_pkg/my_py_pkg/mpc_diffdrive_control.py) (**Old test node**): A Python ROS2 node that computes robot pose using dead-reckoning odometry.
 The pose is updated at a fixed time step and used directly as the system state for an MPC point control loop running at 12Hz, with support for cicrcular obstacle avoidance.